DaveParillo/cisc192-reader/src/chapter13/review-1.rst

 .. tb-choice::
    :name: mce_13_10

-   What is the amount of time that mergeSort takes?
+   What is the amount of time that merge_sort takes?

    - [x] n log n

-     + This makes mergeSort faster than our previous version of selection sort.
+     + This makes merge_sort faster than our previous version of selection sort.

    - [ ] n!

-     - mergeSort runs faster than factorial time.
+     - merge_sort runs faster than factorial time.

    - [ ] logn

-     - mergeSort runs slower than logarithmic time.
+     - merge_sort runs slower than logarithmic time.

    - [ ] n^2